 Personalized gift wrap, whether that's a name, photo or drawing, can create a joyful element of fun before the recipient has even opened the present!

-For a Christmas gift wrapping idea that has an extra special personal touch, why not choose a gift wrap design that can be personalized with a name.
 The Handmade Christmas Co. have a collection of gift wraps that feature fun festive scenes and spaces to add in the name of a loved one.
+We love this as a fun and personal way to wrap gifts that also saves the need for tags.

 What is a unique way to wrap presents?